Seizures or Fits

 This guidance has been reviewed and adapted by healthcare professionals across North East and North Cumbria with consent from the Hampshire development groups.

-Seizures associated with fever (febrile convulsion)
+Fits associated with fever (febrile convulsion)

 Who gets them?

-• Once they have been examined, if a cause is found and your child is well, it may be appropriate that they are discharged to continue recovering at home
+Once they have been examined, if a cause is found and your child is well, it may be appropriate that they are discharged to continue recovering at home.

 What should you do?